Import tab

 Rescale

-You can select a visible reference drawing and click Rescale to change the scale of the drawing.
-You are prompted to define the base point and the new scaling value.
+You are prompted to define a base point and enter a new scaling value.

 Rotate